Style imagery in Map Viewer

 Use unique values

-Rendering your imagery using unique values is useful for displaying thematic or categorical data.
+Rendering imagery using unique values is useful for displaying thematic or categorical data.
 This display option is supported for single-band imagery layers that were published with a raster attribute table.
 You can base the unique values rendering on one or more attribute fields in the dataset.
 If the raster attribute table has red, green, and blue values specified in respective fields, the dataset will display using those colors by default.
 This display type is often used with thematic data such as land cover or risk zones.

 To style imagery data using the Unique Values style, do the following: